Book a consultation with our Experts & get good discounts on our online diet programs! Click here All our diet plans can be followed during Ramadan.

 Health Benefits

-• Improves eyesight and prevents night blindness.
+• Improves eyesight & prevents night blindness.

-• Prevents cancer, diabetes and heart disease.
+• Prevents cancer, diabetes & heart disease.

 • Regulates menstrual cycle.